 |Ask||10.95 x 1000|

 |Forward Dividend & Yield||N/A (N/A)|

-PHILADELPHIA , April 1, 2019 /PRNewswire/ -- Livent Corporation (NYSE: LTHM) today announced it will release its first quarter 2019 earnings on Tuesday, May 7, 2019, after the stock market close via PR Newswire and the company's website at: http://www.livent.com.
+Livent Corporation (NYSE: LTHM) today announced it will release its third quarter 2020 earnings on Thursday, November 5, 2020, after stock market close via PR Newswire and the company's website at: http://www.livent.com.